HBIDamian/wsRCON/README.md

 - 🔧 **Pure PHP** - No external libraries or Composer packages required

+## Online interface:

+I've made an interface for this plugin, that can be found over at [https://hbidamian.github.io/wsRCON/](https://hbidamian.github.io/wsRCON/).

+If you want to self host your own interface, you can grab it from [https://github.com/HBIDamian/wsRCON/tree/webconsole](https://github.com/HBIDamian/wsRCON/tree/webconsole)

 ## ⚙️ Configuration

 After the first startup, the plugin will create a config file at: